datascopeanalytics/dix/README.md

 dix
 ===

->Call me Ishmael.
-Dix is a utility for quantifying large amounts of plaintext data using everyone's favorite metric: Moby-Dicks.
+Call me Ishmael.
+Dix is a utility for quantifying large amounts of plaintext data using a revolutionary metric: Moby-Dicks.

 Motivation
 ----------